ltsepene/starter-hugo-academic-2/content/publication/fair-disaster-containment-via-graph-cut-problems/index.md

 ---
-title: Fair Disaster Containment via Graph-Cut Problems
+title: "A New Notion of Individually Fair Clustering: α-Equitable k-Center"
 publication_types:
   - "3"
 authors: